fommil/fpmortals/manuscript/complete.md

 ## Type Variance

-Many of scalaz's data types are *invariant* in their type parameters.
+Many of Scalaz's data types are *invariant* in their type parameters.
 For example, `IList[A]` is **not** a subtype of `IList[B]` when `A <:
 B`.